Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Liquid and Crystal Equations of State

 with coefficients $b_i$ and $\bar{b}_i$~\cite{bishop_equation_2005, lue_molecular_2006} obtained from the first 10 virial coefficients computed by Clisby and McCoy \cite{clisby_ninth_2006}.
-As can be seen in Fig.~\ref{fig:eos}, this form falls within the 95\% confidence intervals of the numerical results, at least up to the fluid-crystal coexistence regime.
-In $d=3$, in order to obtain an even higher accuracy, we follow the high precision work of Pieprzyk et al.~on $\approx 10^6$ particles and use a simple polynomial form that is accurate up to $\varphi=0.534$.
+More terms are needed for $d=10$, hence we use the $[5,6]$ Pad\'e approximant, obtained by resumming higher order virial coefficients~\cite{zhang_computation_2014}.
+As can be seen in Fig.~\ref{fig:eos}, these forms fall well within the 95\% confidence intervals of the numerical results, at least up to the fluid-crystal coexistence regime.
+For $d=3$, in order to obtain an even higher accuracy, we follow the high precision work of Pieprzyk et al.~on $\approx 10^6$ particles~\cite{pieprzyk_thermodynamic_2019} and use a simple polynomial form that is accurate up to $\varphi=0.534$.

 For the crystal, various equations of state have been proposed~\cite{hall_another_1972, speedy_pressure_1998, tarazona_density_2000} with careful numerical studies lending greatest credence to that of Speedy in $d=3$~\cite{speedy_pressure_1998}.
 Here, the Speedy form with the high-accuracy coefficients of Pieperzyk et al.~is used for $d=3$~\cite{pieprzyk_thermodynamic_2019}.
 This form, however, is ill-conditioned in higher dimensions.
 For our purpose, given that the reference point (see Sec.~\ref{sec:crystalFE}) is by construction close to the melting density, a simple second-order polynomial correction to the free volume scaling suffices,